Intersection patterns of set systems on manifolds with slowly growing homological shatter functions: Graded parameters of set systems

 \subsection{Graded Radon and Helly numbers}

-Each inequality established between parameters of a set system yields an inequality between their graded analogues.
+Each relation between parameters of a set system yields a relation between their graded analogues.
 From Levi's inequality we get the following inequality between the graded Helly and Radon numbers (defined in Section~\ref{s:cbk}):

-It follows from the definitions that each graded parameter is a non-decreasing function that converges to the ungraded parameter (possibly $\infty$).
+It follows from the definitions of graded parameters that each one is a non-decreasing function that converges to the ungraded parameter (possibly $\infty$).
 We notice that if a graded Helly number is asymptotically sublinear then it is bounded:

 \begin{lemma} Let $\F$ be a set system and $t_0 \in \N$.
 If $\h_\F(t) < t$ for all $t>t_0$, then $\h_\F \leq t_0$. \end{lemma} \begin{proof} By definition, we have $\h_\F(t) \le t$ for every $t \in \N$.
 Moreover, $\h_\F(t) \neq \h_\F(t-1)$ if and only if $\h_\F(t) = t$.
 The assumption and a straightforward induction therefore implies that for every $t>t_0$ we have $\h_\F(t) = \h_\F(t_0) \le t_0$. \end{proof}